philmph/Log-istic/README.md

 [![Build Status](https://dev.azure.com/philmph/Log-istic/_apis/build/status/logistic-ci?branchName=main)](https://dev.azure.com/philmph/Log-istic/_build/latest?definitionId=10&branchName=main)

+**Note**: This project is not actively maintained by me due to moving away from PowerShell development.

+Feel free to use this code if you consider it useful.

 ## About

 This project is used to provide various different logging functions for PowerShell.
 The module provided is opinionated and reflects my idea of how logging should look like.